microsoft/reverse-proxy/README.md

 # Updates

 For regular updates, see our [releases page](https://github.com/microsoft/reverse-proxy/releases).
-Subscribe to release notifications on this repository to be nodified of future updates (See Watch -> Custom -> Releases).
+Subscribe to release notifications on this repository to be notified of future updates (Watch -> Custom -> Releases).

 # Build